Polybagel/TM2020-TAS/README.md

 TM2020-TAS is a TAS tool for Trackmania 2020, written in C++/Python.

+Only supported on Windows as this tool uses several Windows API calls.

 ## How does it work?

 TM2020-TAS uses a combination of replay input extraction and memory reading to assist in TASes.